-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report Combined Document are available at www.proxyvote.com

-LIMITED BRANDS, INC. This Proxy is Solicited on behalf of the Board of Directors for the Annual Meeting of Stockholders on May 28, 2009 The undersigned hereby appoints Leslie H. Wexner and Martyn R. Redgrave, and each of them, proxies, with full power of substitution vote for the undersigned all shares of Common Stock of Limited Brands, Inc. which the undersigned would be entitled to vote if person present at the Annual Meeting of Stockholders to be held on May 28, 2009 at 9:00 a.m., Eastern Time, and at any adjournments thereof the matters described in the accompanying Proxy Statement and upon any other business that may properly come before the meeting or adjournments thereof.
-SAID PROXIES ARE DIRECTED TO VOTE AS MARKED ON THE REVERSE SIDE AND IN THEIR DISCRETION UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THIS MEETING OR ANY ADJOURNMENTS THEREOUS Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse) (Continued and to be signed on the reverse)
+- Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report Combined Document are available at LIMITED BRANDS, INC. This Proxy is Solicited on behalf of the Board of Directors for the Annual Meeting of Stockholders on May 28, 2009 The undersigned hereby appoints Leslie H. Wexner and Martyn R. Redgrave, and each of them, proxies, with full power of substitution, vote for the undersigned all shares of Common Stock of Limited Brands, Inc. which the undersigned would be entitled to vote if persons present at the Annual Meeting of Stockholders to be held on May 28, 2009 at 9:00 a.m., Eastern Time, and at any adjournments thereof, the matters described in the accompanying Proxy Statement and upon any other business that may properly come before the meeting or adjournments thereof.
+SAID PROXIES ARE DIRECTED TO VOTE AS MARKED ON THE REVERSE SIDE AND IN THEIR DISCRETION UPON SUCH OTHER MATTERS AS MAY PROPERLY Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse) (Continued and to be signed on the reverse)